Are you interested in selling Medicare Advantage plans successfully?

 Agents Retiring = Less Competition

-That’s good for us agents that are in the field selling Medicare Advantage.
+That’s good for us agents that are in the field selling Medicare Advantage plans.
 Over time, you’ll see LESS competition.

 I’ll add too that not only are they all close to retirement age, but new agents entering the business does not keep pace with retirin agents.